rstacruz/metalsmith-sense-sass/README.md

 Available options:

 - `sass` - options to pass to metalsmith-sass.
-- `autoprefixer` - options to pass to metalsmith-autoprefixer.
+- `postcss` - plugins to load for postcss.
+This is in the format of a key/value object, where keys are string package names, and the values are options to be passed to each plugin.

 Environment variables: